fyquah/hardcaml_zprize/zprize/msm_pippenger/docs/optimizing_point_representation.md

 need to be in the same coordinate space.
 The exact algorithm used for precomputation is [described here in the documentation of the precompute mixed adder component](https://fyquah.github.io/hardcaml_zprize/zprize/Twisted_edwards_lib/Mixed_add_precompute/index.html)

+While there is a [mixed addition formulae for addition in scaled twisted Edwards with `7M + 8A`](https://hyperelliptic.org/EFD/g1p/auto-twisted-extended-1.html#addition-madd-2008-hwcd-4), that formulae is not strongly unified.
+This means we need to specially handle identities and cases where both points are equivalent (in affine coordinates).
+Although we are guranteed that the input points do not contain infinites (also known as identity points), our intermediate result and initial state can still contain infinities.
+Having a strongly unified adder makes dealing with a lot of this easier to reason about.